MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/order-rows.md

 ## Ordering lookup and choice columns

 The data contained by most column types is relatively simple and you can perform sorting operations that make sense.
-Lookup and choice columns are more complex because the data stored in the database is not meaningful out of context.
+Lookup and choice columns are more complex because the data stored in the database isn't meaningful out of context.

 ### Lookup Columns